-- Design and produce an item (eg: models; 3D printing) which meets a local or community need or opportunity by: - identifying how combining characteristics and properties of materials, systems, components, tools and equipment can be applied in designed solutions. - combining the characteristics and properties of materials with force, motion and energy to create engineered solutions. - explaining how people working in design and technologies occupations consider factors that impact on design decisions and the technologies used. - selecting and using appropriate technologies skilfully and safely to produce high-quality designed solutions. - establishing detailed criteria for success to evaluate their ideas, designed solutions and processes. - applying and adjusting sequenced production and management plans to produce designed solutions.
+Design and produce an item (eg: models; 3D printing) which meets a local or community need or opportunity by:

+identifying how combining characteristics and properties of materials, systems, components, tools and equipment can be applied in designed solutions.

+explaining how people working in design and technologies occupations consider factors that impact on design decisions and the technologies used.

+selecting and using appropriate technologies skillfully and safely to produce high-quality designed solutions.

+establishing detailed criteria for success to evaluate their ideas, designed solutions and processes. applying and adjusting sequenced production and management plans to produce designed solutions.

+Year 11 and 12 - Senior Pathway